On this page

 For more guidance, see the Governance Institute of Australia's updated AGM guide.

-Could your organisation be required to repay membership fees if your usual operations or activities cease because of COVID-19?
+Could your organisation be required to repay membership fees if your usual operations or activities cease because of a pandemic?

 This depends on your organisation’s constitution or by-laws.